 Our first priority is to make you feel comfortable at all times.
-For this reason, if you are anxious about having an extraction, or your wisdom teeth removed, we offer sedation dentistry to help assist you.
-This can help reduce anxiety and often you leave the office with little to no memory of the procedure even being performed!
+For this reason, if you are anxious about having an extraction, or your wisdom teeth removed, we offer sedation dentistry to help relax you.
+This can help reduce anxiety, and often you leave the office with little to no memory of the procedure even being performed!
 After you are comfortable, we numb the area of the mouth to be worked in.
-Occasionally if teeth are severely broken down or impacted, we may have to take them out in pieces in order for you to be more comfortable.
+If teeth are severely broken down or impacted, we may have to take them out in pieces in order for you to be more comfortable.
 Once the tooth is out, Dr. Spillers may write a prescription for pain pills or antibiotics if he thinks it is necessary.

 In general, we advise you to take it easy for a day or two to rest your body so it can devote energy to healing properly.
 Please do not work-out vigorously or attempt to go back to work too soon.
 Please refrain from smoking for at least 48 hours as the toxins can cause a delay in the healing process and decrease blood flow to the area.
 Also remember that typically swelling is the worst after about 48 hours but should start to subside after that time period.